FreshRSS/FreshRSS/README.md

 | [Readkit](https://apps.apple.com/app/readkit/id588726889)                             | macOS       | ➖                                                            | ✔️✔️                   | Fever            | ✔️            | ❔        | ❔                             | ❔                  | ❔         | ➖     | ➖       | ➖           |
 | [Netnewswire](https://ranchero.com/netnewswire/)                                      | iOS, macOS  | [✔️](https://github.com/Ranchero-Software/NetNewsWire)        | Work in progress       | GReader          | ✔️            | ❔        | ❔                             | ❔                  | ✔️         | ➖     | ❔       | ✔️           |

-\* Install and enable the [GReader Redate extension](https://github.com/javerous/freshrss-greader-redate) to have the correct publication date for feed articles if you are using Reeder or FeedMe.
+\* Install and enable the [GReader Redate extension](https://github.com/javerous/freshrss-greader-redate) to have the correct publication date for feed articles if you are using Reeder 4 or FeedMe.
+(No longer required for Reeder 5)

 # Included libraries